These Dandruff Hacks Make It Easy To Banish Flakes

 Step 2 – Treat

-Repeat these steps 2-3 times per week for a month or two until your symptoms improve.
-(Remember, natural remedies often take a month or two of regular use before you’ll notice results!)
+Repeat this treatment 2-3 times per week until your symptoms improve.
+(With dandruff, natural remedies may take a month or two of regular use before you’ll notice results!)

 2. Use A Dandruff Shampoo